 - Killed Off for Real: Felix, The Shadow, Pan and Rumplestiltskin/Gold all meet their ends in this episode.

-- Laser-Guided Karma: Felix's Blind Obedience to someone he knows is a malicious, power-mad, selfish sociopath and who he knows does not love his own son and never did bites him in the ass at last, when this loyalty is what allows Pan to use his heart for the curse.
-It's rather delicious, and really what did he expect?
+- Laser-Guided Karma: Felix's Blind Obedience to someone he knows is a malicious, power-mad, selfish sociopath and who he knows does not love his own son and never did bites him in the butt at last, when this loyalty is what allows Pan to use his heart for the curse.

 - Life or Limb Decision: Variation—it isn't Gold's life that is in danger (although the rest of the main characters' are), but he has to make the choice of whether to cut off his hand/arm so as to be freed of the Power Nullifier cuff and get his magic back.
 He chooses not to, and Takes a Third Option instead.